*Trigger warning. The content on this page contains information about domestic and family violence and could cause distress.

 In Australia, 1 in 4 children are exposed to domestic and family violence*

-The damage to a child’s sense of self, the undermining of confidence, the impact on health and mental health, and the social costs through poverty, loss of education and isolation are detailed in our research report, Truth is the abuse never stopped.
+The damage to a child’s sense of self, the undermining of confidence, the impact on physical and mental health, and the social costs through poverty, loss of education and isolation are detailed in our research report, Truth is the abuse never stopped.

 This research has shown that 88% of child victims of DFV have suffered life-long psychological distress as a result of their experiences.
 Long after the abuse has stopped, the devastating impact of domestic violence remains.